Luke Hochevar: Draft and minor leagues

-The Dodgers selected Hochevar again, this time in the first round (40th overall) of the 2005 draft.
+The Dodgers selected Hochevar again, this time in the first round (40th overall) of the 2005 MLB draft.
 After initial negotiations between the Dodgers and Hochevar and his agent Scott Boras, Hochevar switched agents to Matt Sosnick and accepted a $2.98 million signing bonus from scouting director Logan White.
 However, the next day Hochevar changed his mind on switching agents, returning to Boras and reneging on the deal.
 Several months of lukewarm talks continued, but amidst much bitterness, the two sides never came close to reaching a new agreement.
 Hochevar signed with the Fort Worth Cats of the American Association of Professional Baseball, an independent baseball league.
 He had a 1–1 win–loss record and a 2.38 earned run average (ERA) in four games started with Fort Worth.

 Hochevar entered the draft yet again in 2006 and was selected first overall by the Kansas City Royals.
 On August 3, nearly two months after the draft, Hochevar signed a four-year major league contract worth $5.25 million guaranteed with the Royals.
 He received a $3.5 million signing bonus with the ability to earn as much as $7 million over the four years.
-After he signed, the Royals assigned Hochevar to the Burlington Bees of the Class A Midwest League.
+After he signed, the Royals assigned Hochevar to the Single-A Burlington Bees of the Midwest League.
+In four starts, Hochevar posted an 0–1 record, a 1.17 ERA, and 16 strikeouts in 15 1/3 innings pitched.

-Hochevar began the 2007 season with the Wichita Wranglers of the Class AA Texas League.
-He was chosen to appear in the 2007 All-Star Futures Game.
+Hochevar began the 2007 season with the Double-A Wichita Wranglers of the Texas League, going 3–6 with a 4.69 ERA in 17 games (16 starts).
+He also led the Texas League in strikeouts (94) and innings pitched (94) at the time of his promotion to the Triple-A Omaha Royals on July 11.
+At midseason, he was chosen to appear in the 2007 All-Star Futures Game, and tossed a scoreless inning during his appearance.
+In 10 starts with Omaha, Hochevar went 1–3 with a 5.12 ERA.